Kniest Dysplasia

 People with Kniest usually have normal intelligence.

-100-140 CM or 39-55 in.
+Height can vary.
+Usually about 100-140 CM or 39-55 in.

 Neck and vertebrae An evaluation of the C1 and C2 should be done to detect odontoid hypoplasia; spinal fusion may be indicated.
 Even though a spinal fusion may not be needed, lax ligaments in the neck could lead to spinal injury during anesthesia, contact sports, and car accidents.
 There also may be chest constriction, which can cause decreased lung capacity.
 Therefore, a person should be closely monitored during anesthesia and for complications during a respiratory infection.
-Please see KSG Athesthesia Page for more information about anesthesia concerns.

 Regular eye exams should be done by an ophthalmologist to evaluate for near-sightedness and detached retinas.
 A detached retina is an urgent condition.
 Any unusual eye symptoms should be reports to an ophthalmologist right away.